 Further education colleges offer a range of academic, vocational and leisure courses to suit your needs.
-You may have the option to attend full or part time as well as day or evening classes, depending on the course you choose.
+You may have the option of full or part time courses as well as day or evening classes, depending on the course you choose.

 Find out about the support available at colleges for people with disabilities.

-Most further education colleges provide a Hardship Fund for students experiencing significant financial difficulties.
+All further education colleges provide a Hardship Fund for students experiencing significant financial problems.
 Conditions apply so you should contact your college directly for advice.
+Contact details below:

 Care to learn

+Get help with childcare costs.
 If you’re a parent aged 16, 17 or 18 and studying at a further education college, the Care to Learn scheme could help towards your childcare costs.
-You can apply for assistance in advance if you expect to become a parent during your course.
+You can apply for help beforehand if you expect to become a parent during your course.
 Contact your local college for more information.